MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Depending on what mode you are in, you can move talent markers or the inspection camera around.
 Use the standard Unreal W, S, D, A keys for forward, back right and left movemtnt.
 E and C moves up and down.
 Use the mouse to look around (pan tilt).

+To change to Virtual Production camera one, press 1 or left-click the right hand vive controller trackpad.
+For camera two, use 2 or click right on the trackpad.

-The N key teleports you to the next TalentMark.
+The N key or Vive controller trigger teleports you to the next TalentMark.
 You can have as many of these as you want, just drag them into the level and number them 1, 2, 3 and so on.
 When you press this key all your tracked objects & cameras will jump to the next mark and your talent will appear in that spot.

 The M key switches between VPCamera "raw" views.
 This gives you a view from each of your cameras but without any live composite, you will only see the CG part.  (only works when VPStudioComp output is set to NONE)